HonkingGoose/git-gosling/docs/getting_started/installing_git.md

 ### via a binary installer

-Go to https://git-scm.com/download/mac to download a binary installer.
+Go to [the git-scm site](https://git-scm.com/download/mac) to download a binary installer.

 ## Windows